-Thursday 25 February 2021: Cennetta’s podcast is being replayed today to recognise Black History Month.
+Thursday 25 February 2021: Cennetta’s Sewover50 podcast is replayed to recognise Black History Month.

 Thursday 22 October 2020: Cennetta Burwell or the Mahogany Stylist describes herself as ‘Julia Baker meets June Cleaver’.
 Cennetta gave us her time as a Sewover50 stalwart and it’s a real thrill to meet a sewist that has been blogging and sharing her skills online since 2007.